benc-uk/blog/_posts/2017-08-01-nodejs-in-azure-pt1.md

 When you do a git push it will trigger deployment automation task within Kudu, if you watch the output of the git push command you will see various things happening (the hidden magic I referred to earlier).
 Kudu is doing some clever stuff here, It will look inside your `package.json` file and work out which is the main .js file for your app, as specified in the `scripts` section as the `start` script.
 It will use this and generate a valid web.config for you.
 Next it will run `npm install --production` to restore all the packages your app needs.

-{% asset_link gitout.png 'Here is a screenshot of the git output with the Kudu parts highlighted' %}
+{% include img src="gitout.png" alt="Here is a screenshot of the git output with the Kudu parts highlighted" caption=true %}

 This is all kinda great, you're getting continuous deployment (build and release automation) for free, all built into the platform where your code will run.
 If I was being a DevOps purist there's also a downside - you're going straight from your code into a running deployed site, no chance to run unit tests, manage artifacts etc